nmTriPham/Budget_App/README.md

 # Budget_App
+Python Project (problem provided by freeCodeCamp.org - from Scientific Computing with Python course)

 This is a simple Python project that helps manage budgets for different categories like Food, Clothing, or Entertainment.
 Each category can track deposits, withdrawals, transfers, and balances.
 The project also includes a function to create a spending chart, which shows the percentage of money spent in each category.

 **Features**